Bridgene and Takeda have inked a deal worth $770m to develop small molecules for immunology and neurology.

 Takeda will pay $46m upfront to leverage BridGene’s chemoproteomics platform, dubbed IMTAC.
 The platform screens small molecules against all the proteins in live cells to discover drug candidates for “high value and hard-to-drug targets” that cause diseases, according to BridGene’s website.
 The company highlighted that about 90% of proteins associated with diseases cannot be targeted with traditional therapies due to the lack of a known addressable binding site.

 Takeda will hold exclusive rights to develop and commercialise any resulting drugs from the collaboration.
-In addition to the upfront payment, BridGene could receive up to $770m in additional milestone payments, along with tiered royalties.
+Including the upfront payment, BridGene could receive up to $770m in total milestone payments, along with tiered royalties.

 The companies previously teamed up in March 2021 for a similar deal worth $500m to start up to five drug discovery programmes.
 Using BridGene’s IMTAC platform, this programme focused on identifying targets believed to underlie neurodegenerative disease.
 BridGene announced that it had hit two milestones under the agreement in 2023.